ztiimob02/GLHLTH-562-MBTI-Movie-Survival-Calculator/README.md

 If `OMDB_API_KEY` is not set, the app will prompt you to configure it.

 ## Notes
-- AI rationale is optional and does not always change the numeric score.
+- AI use is optional and does not always change the numeric score.
 - Plot summaries vary in quality; ambiguity can affect keyword matches.